WHO WE ARE

 My approach is informed by systemic approaches, relational therapy, and trauma-informed care.
 I received my MSW from New York University and spent years working with diverse groups of people through agency work and cultural institutions before transitioning to private practice.

-Sara is currently not accepting new clients.
+MJ is not welcoming new clients.

-MJ HEINZ (she/they), LCSW: Therapist
+MJ HEINZ (she/they), LCSW: Resident Therapist

 In a world that can feel so overwhelming, therapy allows us to make intentional connection that centers our humanity.